zhullyb/monyhar/monyhar/docs/design/sandbox.md

 ### The broker process

-In Chromium, the broker is always the browser process.
+In Monyhar, the broker is always the browser process.
 The broker, is in broad terms, a privileged controller/supervisor of the activities of the sandboxed processes.
 The responsibilities of the broker process are: